I am a native English speaker born and educated in the United Kingdom. I hold an undergraduate degree in German from Oxford University (1987).

 Over the years I have built an excellent reputation as a reliable, customer-oriented language professional, focused on German > English translations.

-As part of continuing professional development I have published a series of academic articles, including a conference paper on one of Lion Feuchtwanger’s novels in English translation.
+As part of continuing professional development I have published a series of academic articles, including a conference paper on one of Lion Feuchtwanger’s English translators.